 docker-compose up dashboard emulation

-Before (re-)starting any test-run, the DynamoDB-tables need to be cleared:
+Before (re-)starting any test-run, the DynamoDB-tables should to be cleared:

 docker-compose up truncate-tables